Jun 30, 2022

 With cellular connectivity, data plans are purchased based on the application that is priced well for lower data consumption needs (typically 5GB or less) but can become costly with higher data consumption.

-As you can see, both cellular connectivity and Wi-Fi have their strengths and weaknesses depending upon the application and location of a device.
+Both cellular connectivity and Wi-Fi have their strengths and weaknesses depending upon the application and location of a device.
 When uptime, security, placement flexibility and speed to market are your highest priority, OptConnect’s fully managed solution is a great option.

 To speak to one of our connectivity experts give us a call at 1.877.678.3343.